redhat-openstack/website/source/storage/Cinder/using-glusterfs-for-cinder-with-rdo.html.md

 wiki_last_updated: 2015-10-15
 ---

-# Using GlusterFS for Cinder with RDO Liberty
+# Using GlusterFS for Cinder with RDO

-With the RDO Liberty release it is now possible to have Packstack configure Cinder to use GlusterFS as its backend.
+Since the RDO Liberty release, it has been possible to have Packstack configure Cinder to use GlusterFS as its back end.
 This assumes you have a GlusterFS share already available for the purpose; if you don't, just go trough the [GlusterFS QuickStart](http://www.gluster.org/community/documentation/index.php/QuickStart) guide to set that up.

 ## Automatic configuration with Packstack